citp/privacy-policy-historical/l/le/let/letsbookhotel.com.md

-> *The following text is extracted and transformed from the letsbookhotel.com privacy policy that was archived on 2014-07-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140706033408id_/http%3A//www.letsbookhotel.com/en/page/privacy-statement.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the letsbookhotel.com privacy policy that was archived on 2015-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150623081543id_/http%3A//www.letsbookhotel.com/en/page/privacy-statement.aspx) for the most accurate reproduction.*

-# Privacy Policy | LetsBookHotel
+# Privacy Policy | Lets Book Hotel

 ## Privacy Policy